The Entire History Of Eric Asura

 Another thing that happened in 2013 was my discovery of Construct Classic, a program for making games.
 Though I was excited at first, I made little progress with it, and so aside from a few screensavers and a few now lost unfinished games, nothing came out of it at the time.
 In 2014 I made a few normal games (that barely function, I'd love to see the code) and a few prank games, but nothing interesting still.
 In 2015, I made 2 games, one would become very important in a year, another was rather bland and is currently available as the earliest game in my catalogue.

-At the time, I had little interest in actually making anything, could barely come up with a game idea at all and instead wasted away playing games, most of which I didn't even like.
+At the time, I had little interest in actually making games could barely come up with a game idea at all and instead wasted away playing games, most of which I didn't even like.
 This, paired with the fact that I poorly understood even the most basic functions (Such as variables, which I didn't know existed or knew but didn't care?) meant that it was not my time to shine just yet.

 The Classic Era